Get to terms with Lane Splitting and why motorcycle riders do it.

 - As speed increases, crash severity increases.

-- Other road users are more accustomed to motorcycles splitting between the Outside and Middle lanes.
+- Other road users are more accustomed to motorcycles splitting between the Far Right (No. 3) and Middle (No. 2) lanes.

 - Avoid splitting in lanes near freeway on-ramps and exits.